 Yes, in certain circumstances.
 It is impossible to list every example, but reasons could include:

-If you are unhappy with any decision made by the Acting Bâtonnier, or their staff, you have the right to ask for the issue to be referred to the Bâtonnier.
-The current Batonnier is Advocate David Cadin.
+If someone with a Legal Aid certificate is unhappy with any decision made by the Acting Bâtonnier, or their staff, he/she has the right to ask for their problem to be referred to the Bâtonnier.